 Did you already shake your head about the prices for “externals”?
 Hourly rates of 100 € and more are not uncommon.
 And if you want to hire a lawyer or management consultant, the prices go up even more.
 A nice topic to get annoyed about at the beer table, right?
-Looking at your own pay slip as employed scientist, you can probably calculate back to an hourly rate in the lower half of two-figured numbers?
+Looking at your own pay slip as an employed scientist, you can probably calculate back to an hourly rate in the lower half of two-figured numbers?
 Let´s move the beer glasses aside and sketch the facts.

 Before you can make money, you first of all have to put money in.
 The type of financing depends on the amount of money required as well as your readiness to share risk and profits.
 In the case of a purely service-based company, you can often start alone, particularly because things like public image or networking with potential customers can be done cheaply in the internet era.
-Things like the production of a prototype can be outsourced to specialised companies or cooperation partners.
+Things like prototype production can be outsourced to specialised companies or cooperation partners.
 Trade fairs are too expensive for you, even the lower rates for start-ups and shared booths?
 Then save money by going as a visitor.
 This has the additional benefit that your “victims” on the booths can´t run away, while no one can pin you down on your own booth, telling stories about aunt Annie´s apple pies.
 You can pick who to talk to and when.
-And have a look around the freelancer exchanges on the internet and take up your first little role as employer.
+And have a look around the freelancer exchanges on the internet and take up your first little role as an employer.
 Or maybe you even find your first customers that way?
 And even if you don´t have an idea for founding a company, you can still go to one of the founder meetings and join a project.

-Many Start-ups qualify for a variety of different support programmes.
+Many start-ups qualify for a variety of different support programmes.
 If your company goals align well with those of a foundation, you can be funded by them.
 Organisations like the KfW bank offer attractive credits for founders.
 Business plan competitions can yield funds and visibility.
 Various publicly-funded programmes and subsidies on regional, national and European level provide help in the form of things like subsidised rent in the local business park or the European Social Fund.
 The “price” you have to “pay” for all this help is the inherent bureaucracy of such programmes.
-And don´t underestimate it: for the application and administration of a European Social Fund you need to calculate about 20 hours per week– for the entire term of the programme!
-For this particular case this entails: an extensive application, precise documentation of hours worked, materials used and last but not least interim- as well as final reports.
-Ask around, get advice and build up a network with other founders in order to exchange information about these and other topics.
+And don´t underestimate it: for the application and administration of a European Social Fund, you need to calculate about 20 hours per week– for the entire term of the programme!
+For this particular case, this entails: an extensive application, precise documentation of hours worked, materials used and last but not least, interim- as well as final reports.
+Ask around, get advice and build a network with other founders to exchange information about these and other topics.
 There are various formats in which founders can meet and team up, from founders´ nights events to informal reunions in pubs.

 Do you feel overwhelmed when thinking about the multitude of different tasks of a company foundation?
 Well, you´ll have to act as a generalist, whether you want it or not, and you will get to know lots of things that way.
-In a way you will run your personal MBA programme, with the “University of Life” as your institute.
+In a way, you will run your personal MBA programme, with the “University of Life” as your institute.
 If you encounter something you can´t do yourself, you always have the chance to buy in this know-how.
 And if this buying gets too much, you have to go back a few paragraphs to the section on financing or learn to do it yourself, with lots of improvisation in the beginning.

 We want to close this article with something surprisingly positive, working hours.
 Surely, founding a company is no amusement park, but whatever you do, you do it for your own company and can make your own decisions.
 That´s an enormously motivating basis.
-And although in most cases you´ll be working a lot, it´s fully in your hands when exactly you do it.
+And although in most cases you´ll be working a lot, it´s entirely in your hands when exactly you do it.
 So you do have an intense but highly flexible job.
 Compatibility of family and work?
 Just make it compatible!